 At the end of the day, most people in recovery have, at one time or another, experienced the fear of being left out.
 Society is saturated with substance use; inebriation is promoted from the football game to the family reunion.
 Moreover, most of one’s peer base in early recovery are those who are still actively engaging in drug and alcohol use.
 Until one makes new friends, getting drunk and high feels like the norm.
 Peer and societal pressure can weigh heavily in the beginning – and it would be wrong to minimize or invalidate the poignancy of the resulting fear and hurt.

 While feeling left out is a painful reality, there are two other stark truths that must be acknowledged.
-These concepts shift responsibility from external sources to the individual.
+These concepts shift responsibility from external sources to the individual, and we deal with them in a structured, supportive way in both the Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP) at our New Hampshire addiction treatment center.

 - It is not the function of the external world to provide entertainment.
 It is the function of the individual to create meaning and enjoyment.
 It is the function of the individual to recognize the available wonders in nature.
 Boredom, therefore, is fundamentally a kind of victim mentality; it is a lack of creativity and personal responsibility.
 Boredom says: “I expect an external source to enhance my life and provide engagement.
 I am incapable of exploring ways to amuse myself and add meaning to my life”.
 The work of recovery is shifting the focus from the external to the internal.

-Initially, these notions can be difficult to stomach.
+Initially, these notions can be difficult to stomach, which is why we take them head on in both our PHP and New Hampshire IOP.
 No one enjoys having their core beliefs challenged or being told they need to take responsibility.
 It requires a setting aside of the ego.
 It feels uncomfortable.
 But if one is able to surmount the initial discomfort and become open to a new perspective, one can access a realm of boundless freedom and potential.
 In recovery meetings, it isn’t uncommon to hear people describe their life as “second to none” or “beyond their wildest imaginings”.
 This kind of existence comes to fruition when one continuously works on his or her internal condition.

 If recovery looks boring, here are five examples of how it can be exciting and vibrant: